pyladiespdx/pyladiespdx.github.com/resources/index.md

 title: Self Paced Learning Material
 ---

-There is a lot of learning resources on the internet, it can be overwhelming to figure out will work best for you and where to start.
+There are a lot of learning resources on the internet; it can be overwhelming to figure out will work best for you and where to start.
 The following are resources that Pyladies PDX members have found useful to them, depending on background.

 ## Tutorials for Beginners, new to programming

 If you're brand new, you'll first need to get your computer set up to start programming.
 We recommend the [Django Girls Installation Instructions](https://tutorial.djangogirls.org/en/installation/#installation).
-These instructions are great regardless of if you're interested in Django (a web framework).
+These instructions are great regardless of whether or not you're interested in Django (a web framework).
 The first paragraph on this page says you can skip if reading from home... don't skip it, the whole point is to get your computer set up.
 Follow each section up until the "What is Django" chapter.
 These instructions cover Mac, Linux and Windows, and are frequently updated.

 Once you've got everything installed, and know a little bit about the command line, you're ready to dive into Python.
 Depending on why you're interested in learning python, we recommend the following tutorials: